-1. A new Highway Garage on Dump Road, next to the new salt storage shed, to consolidate their operations within one location.
-The estimated cost is \$1,100,000.

-2. Like other Town departments, the Highway Department will need additional personnel, likely increasing the staff to four (4) full-time employees.

-3. Expected required equipment: Articulating Loader for the Salt Shed, a second Class 8 Truck with plow, wing plow and sander, a new Loader-Backhoe, and an Excavator.
-The estimated cost is \$650,000 - \$800,000.
+- 1. A new Highway Garage on Dump Road, next to the new salt storage shed, to consolidate their operations within one location.
+The estimated cost is \$1,100,000. - 2.
+Like other Town departments, the Highway Department will need additional personnel, likely increasing the staff to four (4) full-time employees. - 3.
+Expected required equipment: Articulating Loader for the Salt Shed, a second Class 8 Truck with plow, wing plow and sander, a Loader-Backhoe, an Excavator?
+The estimated cost is \$650,000 \$800,000.